-Where any new Stormwater Drainage System crosses the footpath area within any road, separate approval under section 138 of the Roads Act 1993 must be obtained from Council for those works prior to the issue of any Construction Certificate.
+For any Stormwater Drainage works on Council's property, separate approval under section 138 of the Roads Act 1993 must be obtained from Council for those works prior to the issue of any Construction Certificate.

-All Stormwater Drainage System work within any road or public place must comply with Woollahra Municipal Council's Specification for Roadworks, Drainage and Miscellaneous Works dated February 2012.
+All Stormwater Drainage System work within any road or public place must comply with Woollahra Municipal Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012).